 North Junior High School: A Result Of The 1924 Columbia University Study, Eventually Becomes North Elementary

-One of the 1924 Columbia University study recommendations to the Watertown City School District was to build what would become both North Junior High School and its counterpart on the other side of the river, South Junior High School.
+One of the 1924 Columbia University study recommendations to the Watertown City School District was to build North Junior High School and its counterpart on the other side of the river, South Junior High School.

-The topic of a junior high school would first be noted prior to the study, in the January 3, 1923 Watertown Daily Times article–
+The topic of a junior high school would first be noted before the study, in the January 3, 1923 Watertown Daily Times article–

-At present there are four grade schools on the north side, the Cooper street school, Meade street school, Lansing street school and Pearl street school.
-All of these schools are crowded to capacity every year and it is necessary for the children from the Copper street school after graduating to attend the Watertown High School on Sterling Street, which is about a mile from the home of the nearest pupil on the north side.
+At present, there are four grade schools on the north side: Cooper Street School, Meade Street School, Lansing Street School, and Pearl Street School.
+All of these schools are crowded to capacity every year and it is necessary for the children from the Cooper Street school after graduating to attend the Watertown High School on Sterling Street, which is about a mile from the home of the nearest pupil on the north side.

 The final push would come from the 1924 survey conducted by the Teachers’ College of Columbia University on the Watertown City School District.
-Some of the findings of the study can be found in the Boon Street and Academy Street school listings.
-The major points posted in the December 23, 1924 Watertown Daily Times included–
+Some of the study’s findings are in the Boon Street and Academy Street school listings.
+The major points posted in the December 23, 1924, Watertown Daily Times included–

-That the board of eduction be elected by the people and that complete responsibility for the finances and well as management of the schools be placed upon this body.
+That the board of education is elected by the people and that complete responsibility for the finances and well as management of the schools be placed upon this body.

 Courses of study should be revised so as to provide more liberal education for children and for their more regular progress through the school system.
 There are too many children too old for the grade which they are found.